Four Days in September: Critical response

-The film had mixed reviews, in part because of its fictionalizing Brazilian history, and its uneasy portrayal of terrorist activities by student radicals.
+The film had mixed reviews.
 Four Days in September has an approval rating of 59% on review aggregator website Rotten Tomatoes, based on 17 reviews, and an average rating of 6.5/10.

 Stephen Holden of The New York Times wrote, "Four Days in September is an uneasy hybrid of political thriller and high-minded meditation on terrorism, its psychology and its consequences."
 He noted that the film suggests the kidnapping was followed by worse political events, with increased repression, and torture of MR-8 members.
 He describes Cardoso as the most complex character.

 Roger Ebert gave it two stars, saying the film was marked by a "quiet sadness" and the "film examines the way that naive idealists took on more than they could handle."
 He suggests that the film tries to humanize both sides but seems muddled.
 Ebert writes, "The point of view is that of a middle-age man who no longer quite understands why, as a youth, he was so sure of things that now seem so puzzling."